aryanandroiddev/VoIPCallSim/README.md

 ### 📟 Ongoing Call
 - Foreground Service displays timer and "End Call" button
-- Timer continues even if app is backgrounded
+- Timer continues even if the app is backgrounded

 ### 🧾 Call Logs
 - Stored locally using **Room DB**